AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-11-A-tutorial-on-sending-MIDI-signals-between-Ableton-and-P5JS.md

 description: A tutorial on sending MIDI signals between Ableton and P5JS.
 thumbnail_path: 2021-02-11-A-tutorial-on-sending-MIDI-signals-between-Ableton-and-P5JS.png
 ---
+In this post we have a look a WebMIDI.js, a javascript library that'll allow to handle MIDI signals in p5js.
+This is especially useful if you want to create a visual interactive midi controller, or control you sketches with MIDI signals sent from your daw.
+In this post I'll show you how to do the latter.

-In one of my earlier blog posts I explain how one can communicate MIDI signals between a python script and ableton live.
-In this blog plost we'll have a look at how we can send MIDI signals from Ableton to P5JS, which will allow us to control our animated sketches with MIDI signals.
+In an earlier blog post, I explain how one can send MIDI signals from a python script to ableton live, which requires us to create a virtual port.
 This time around we'll also need the LoopMIDI virtual port that we have used for the python tutorial, so go ahead and download it from <a href='http://www.tobias-erichsen.de/software/loopmidi.html' target="_blank" rel="noopener noreferrer">here</a>.

-Next we'll hop over to the web editor.
+Next we'll hop over to the web editor where we have to configure a couple of things.